DeanGaffney/iris-report/README.md

 ## Semester 2 report

-The semseter 2 report covers the implementation of Iris and the Iris agents that were used to demonstrate the functionality of Iris.
+The semester 2 report covers the implementation of Iris and the Iris agents that were used to demonstrate the functionality of Iris.

 #### Iris agents
 * [Android](https://github.com/DeanGaffney/iris-android)